Association

 - Planning and Implementation of Measures as an Industry Organization to Prevent Recurrence of Serious Quality Issues

-The Committee’s three Sub-Committees (Quality System Research, Operations Case Study, and Education) review and consult on business practice issues:
+The Committee’s three Sub-Committees (Quality System Research, Operations Case Study, and Education) study and discuss how to address practical issues to reach solutions:

-The theme of study at each Sub-Committees in FY2024 are as follows:
+The theme of study at each Sub-Committees in FY2025 are as follows:

 Quality System Research Sub-Committee: Digging into the practices of data integrity more deeply